Clotilde Armand

 Clotilde Marie Brigitte Armand (born 28 June 1973) is a French-born Romanian politician and businesswoman.
-Since October 2020, she is Mayor of Bucharest's Sector 1.
+Between October 2020 and November 2024, she was Mayor of Bucharest's Sector 1.

 Armand first ran for Mayor of Sector 1 in the 2016 Romanian local elections on behalf of Save Bucharest Union (USB), a local party she had co-founded in 2015, eventually losing narrowly after having been announced as winner by the exit polls.
 From July 2019 until November 2020 she was a Member of the European Parliament.

 Early life and education

 Clotilde Marie Brigitte Armand was born in Pointe-à-Pitre, France, where her father was undergoing alternative military service as a mathematics teacher.
 Her family was from Vichy, where she also attended primary and secondary school.
 She studied at the École Centrale Paris and then the Massachusetts Institute of Technology, where she met her future husband, Sergiu Moroianu, a Romanian mathematician.
 She married Moroianu in 1997 and moved to Bucharest in 1999.
 In the following years, she lived some years in France and Germany, before settling in Bucharest again in 2003.